 This is a fairly short and relatively easy hike, with a lot of stairs in some areas.
 It has plenty of beautiful lookouts, and panels along the way that tell you more about Pink Lake’s unique ecosystem.

-Pink Lake is the most remarkable lake in the Gatineau Park, because it’s sheltered location has allowed it to develop a rare ecosystem.
+Pink Lake is the most remarkable lake in the Gatineau Park, and one of my favourite Gatineau Park trails, because it’s sheltered location has allowed it to develop a rare ecosystem.
 The lake is named after the Pink family, who originally settled on the land in the 1800’s.
 But the lake is actually green!

 Pink Lake is what’s referred to as a “meromictic” lake, meaning that the upper and lower layers of water don’t mix.
 It’s a fairly small lake with no water running in or out, so it stays still throughout the year.
 The green is the result of a form of algae that grows in the lake which, while beautiful, gradually takes over the oxygen around the lake.
 This process is supposed to take thousands of years, but of course we the humans have sped things up a little.

 Efforts to rehabilitate Pink Lake’s ecosystem have included the planting of new trees, and the installation of platforms along the trails.
 This is to limit the damage caused by erosion from people walking.
 Please stay on the platforms wherever you find them along the trail.

 There’s nothing but more trees if you venture off, I promise you.
 The good stuff is all along the well-marked trail anyways!

 Distance: 7.9 km | Time: 3+ hours | Difficulty: Challenging | Parking Lot: 13